 One of the highlights of my trip was visiting the Teotihuacan pyramids.
 It is one of the most important Mesoamerican pyramids and the complex contains several pyramids, temples, and even murals from 2,000 years ago!
 It is located about an hour’s drive away from Mexico City (40 kms) and very worth your time!
 Although I’m not a history bluff, I am in awe of how these structures stood up to the test of time.
 Apparently, some of the monuments took 350 years to build!

 Since you’ll be doing a lot of walking between the pyramids, I’d recommend hiring a driver or taking a tour instead of public transportation!
 The entrance fee is 70 pesos per person ($4.50 CAD) and 45 pesos for a vehicle.
 The main walkway called the Avenue of the Dead is 2.4km long and links all the “apartment” compounds with the pyramids.
 You can climb on top of the Pyramid of the Sun which rises 66m above ground.
 The second pyramid is called the Pyramid of the Moon and is slightly smaller.

 #2- Fine Dining at Pujol

 Other elements that really elevated this dinner experience include the beautiful tree inside the restaurant, and a wax sealed dated menu that you can keep as a souvenir.
-We had wonderful service and a knowledgeable sommelier to make the experience truly memorable.

 #3 – Rare Animals at Zoologica de Chapultepec (it’s free!)